S572396/datafun-06-eda/README.md

 ### markdown insight noted of sucessful creation in notebook

-## how many meet criteria of 4 C's: cut, color, clairity,and carat?
+## 6.How many meet criteria of 4 C's: cut, color, clairity,and carat?
 '''
  Filter the DataFrame based on the specified conditions